Jammy2211/PHY2039_2526/content/week1/handout.md

 1.3) Curve fitting introduction

 We will continue with more complicated curve fitting in Week 2.
-If you've taken MAS1803, PHY1030, have or been through the transition material handouts then you'll find 1.1) and 1.2) familiar.
+If you've taken PHY2039, PHY1030, have or been through the transition material handouts then you'll find 1.1) and 1.2) familiar.

 Before you start you might like to download the cheat sheet ([HTML version here](../../background_material/cheat_sheet/index.html){target="_blank"}):

-It contains many of the commands and functions that are covered in MAS1803 and PHY1030.
+It contains many of the commands and functions that are covered in PHY2039.

 <br style="clear: both;">